Darren-C26/PIOT-Exercises/labmodule08/README-GDA.md

 ### What does your implementation do?
 A Gateway Device Application, or GDA, is a software application that acts as an intermediary between IoT devices (ie. constrained devices) and a cloud/edge-computing infrastructure.
 In particular, the GDA faciliates the communication and the exchange of data between the CDA and the cloud.

 This module focuses on building on the functionality of the GDA by integrating a CoAP Server Gateway application.
 The integration process is similar to the CDA's.
 In the GDA, the CoAP implementation primarily serves as a server, playing a central role in coordinating and managing communication within the IoT network.
 As a CoAP server, the GDA receives data from multiple Constrained Device Applications (CDAs).
 It handles incoming **PUT** requests for sensor data updates and responds to **GET** requests for actuator commands or configurations.
-The CoAPServerAdapter in the GDA is instrumental in managing these interactions, serving as a hub for coordinating IoT activities and ensuring effective communication with the CDAs.
+The CoAP Server Gateway in the GDA is instrumental in managing these interactions, serving as a hub for coordinating IoT activities and ensuring effective communication with the CDAs.

 ### How does your implementation work?

 The **CoapServerGateway** class in the Gateway Device Application (GDA) is responsible for managing a CoAP server to facilitate communication within the IoT network.
 The class includes methods to add resources dynamically, check for the existence of a resource, set a data message listener, start and stop the CoAP server.
 The server initialization involves creating a CoAP server instance, registering default resources, and enabling message logging for endpoints.
 The class allows the addition of resources in a hierarchical manner, ensuring efficient resource handling.
 Pre-defined resources for actuator commands, sensor messages, and system performance updates are initialized and associated with corresponding handlers.

-The implementation in the GDA adheres to the **CoAP IETF specification (RFC 7252)**, designed for lightweight, machine-to-machine communication in constrained environments.
-It leverages **UDP/IP** datagram sockets for communication and supports different security modes based on encryption requirements.
-The CoAP protocol's asynchronous message exchanges, incorporating **confirmed (CON)** and **nonconfirmed (NON)** message types, contribute to the reliability of communication, ensuring that data is transmitted efficiently and securely.
+A list of key methods and their respective actions:

+Constructor:
+- **CoapServerGateway(IDataMessageListener dataMsgListener)**: Initializes the CoapServerGateway with a specified data message listener.

+Resource Management:
+- **addResource(ResourceNameEnum resourceType, String endName, Resource resource)**: Adds a resource to the CoAP server dynamically.
+- **createAndAddResourceChain(ResourceNameEnum resourceType, Resource resource)**: Creates and adds a resource chain based on the resource type.
+- **createResourceChain(ResourceNameEnum resource)**: Creates a resource chain based on the resource type.
+- **initDefaultResources()**: Initializes pre-defined resources for actuator commands, sensor messages, and system performance updates.

+Server Control:
+- **startServer()**: Starts the CoAP server and enables message logging for endpoints.
+- **stopServer()**: Stops the CoAP server.

+Data Message Listener:
+- **setDataMessageListener(IDataMessageListener listener)**: Sets the data message listener for handling data messages.

+Initialization:
+- **initServer(ResourceNameEnum... resources)**: Initializes the CoAP server, registering default resources and applying configuration.

+Utility:
+- **hasResource(String name)**: Checks if a specified resource exists.
+These methods collectively enable the management of resources, control of the CoAP server, and interaction with data message listeners, providing a comprehensive framework for CoAP communication in the IoT network.

 ## Code Repository and Branch
 Please click the link before to be directed to the <b>GDA</b> repository.